florianeckerstorfer/florian.ec/source/_articles/2013-10-20-kinda-like-the-opposite-of-regexp.md

 - Dot operator
 - Optional operator

-I now want to discuss these operators in more detail
+I am now going to discuss these operators in more detail.

 #### Parentheses